bentomhall/nih-system/monsters/Monsters.md

 #### Tremorsense

 A monster with tremorsense can detect and pinpoint the origin of vibrations within a specific radius, provided that the monster and the source of the vibrations are in contact with the same ground or substance.
 Tremorsense can’t be used to detect flying or incorporeal creatures.
 Many burrowing creatures, such as ankhegs and umber hulks, have this special sense.
+Tremorsense does not count as sight.

 #### Truesight

 A monster with truesight can, out to a specific range, see in normal and magical darkness, see invisible creatures and objects, automatically detect visual illusions and succeed on saving throws against them, and perceive the original form of a shapechanger or a creature that is transformed by magic.
 Furthermore, the monster can see into the Ethereal Plane within the same range.

->**Armor, Weapon, and Tool Proficiencies**
+**Armor, Weapon, and Tool Proficiencies**

->
->Assume that a creature is proficient with its armor, weapons, and tools.
+Assume that a creature is proficient with its armor, weapons, and tools.
 If you swap them out, you decide whether the creature is proficient with its new equipment.

->
->For example, a hill giant typically wears hide armor and wields a greatclub.
+For example, a hill giant typically wears hide armor and wields a greatclub.
 You could equip a hill giant with chain mail and a greataxe instead, and assume the giant is proficient with both, one or the other, or neither.

->See the _Player’s Handbook_ for rules on using armor or weapons without proficiency.
+See the _Player’s Handbook_ for rules on using armor or weapons without proficiency.

 #### Languages